Take part in autism research

 Participants will be paid £8 per hour for their time.
 Reasonable travel expenses can be reimbursed and you should make an enquiry if you want to confirm these.

-If you decide to take part, you will be asked to recall specific memories of events that you have experienced (for example going to a concert, or a trip to the countryside).
-You will be asked to recall a particular event each time.
+If you decide to take part, you will watch a video of a non-violent mock crime and answer questions about it.
 In addition, you will be asked to take part in some other tasks and answer questions about yourself.

 Your personal information